Murali-group/GraphSpace/README.md

 In order to get a local working copy of GraphSpace, one must have Python (v2.7.10) running on their machine as well as sqlite3.

 Next, download the script from https://bootstrap.pypa.io/get-pip.py.
-Navigate to where you downloaded this script and run: python get-pip.py
+Navigate to where you downloaded this script and run: `python get-pip.py`

 This installs pip (Python package installer).
 Pip allows one to download various Python specific modules.

-In order to install Django, run: pip install django
+In order to install Django, run: `pip install django`

-We need to install our hashing module: pip install py-bcrypt
+We need to install our hashing module: `pip install py-bcrypt`

-Finally, when all the packages are installed from your computer, run: git clone https://github.com/DSin52/GraphSpace.git
+Finally, when all the packages are installed from your computer, run: `git clone https://github.com/DSin52/GraphSpace.git`

 This installs GraphSpace server to your current directory.

-Go into the GraphSpace directory: cd GraphSpace
+Go into the GraphSpace directory: `cd GraphSpace`

-Change the name of startup.db to graphspace.db
+Change the name of startup.db to graphspace.db: `mv startup.db graphspace.db`

 Open up graphspace/settings.py